deephyper/benchmark/README.md

 from deephyper_benchmark.lib.benchmark_101.hpo import problem, run
 ```

+All `run`-functions (i.e., function returning the objective(s) to be optimized) should follow the **MAXIMIZATION** standard.
+If a benchmark needs minimization then the negative of the minimized objective can be returned `return -minimized_objective`.

 ## Standard Metadata

 Benchmarks must return the following standard metadata when it applies, some metadata are specific to neural networks (e.g., `num_parameters`):